kusamanetwork/userguide/docs/index.md

 Kusama will initially launch as a Proof of Authority (PoA) network by Web3 Foundation.
 During this period, most network functionality will be disabled.
 This period  ensures further internal testing and development of logic.

 #### Validating
-During this period, validators should signal their intent to validate on Kusama during this period by bonding KSM or by nominating.
+During this period, validators should signal their intent to validate on Kusama by bonding KSM or by nominating.

 #### Claiming
 Additionally, Dot holders who have not claimed their KSM yet, can do so via the on-chain [claims](https://github.com/paritytech/polkadot/blob/3b54276ee02bc2451749dc3d64e586303989b34f/runtime/src/claims.rs) module (instructions coming soon).

-**Note**: You will NOT be able to do other on-chain activities like `transfer balance`, `earn block rewards`, `participate in governance`, etc. at this time.
+**Note**: You will NOT be able to most other on-chain activities like `transfer balance`, `earn block rewards`, `participate in governance`, etc. at this time.

 ### Phase 2: Public Network (PoS)
 `Approximate date: 1-4 weeks after Soft Launch`

 The Web3 Foundation will issue a final runtime upgrade to take Kusama from PoA into a decentralised PoS network.

-After this, all features, including governance and balance transfers, will become active and Kusama will be functionally live.
+After this, all features will be enabled.
+Most importantly, validating, governance and balance transfers will be functionally live on Kusama.
+There will also be a public faucet to distribute KSM at this point.